derektypist/coding-traineeship-projects/119-Portfolio-Project-2-Company-Directory/README.md

 ## Deployment

 Used IONOS to host the website.
+A virtual private server (VPS) has been set up.
+Make sure the configurations in `config.php` are updated.
+Used Plesk to store database.

 ## Acknowledgements